sehoof/sehoof.github.io/Research.md

 **Ranked Choice Voting and Candidate Electability in California's Local Elections** <br>
 with Karen Nershi

+**What Drives Support for Enfranchisement? - The Case of Swiss Female Suffrage**

 ### Work in Progress

 **A Field Experiment on Teenage Girl Empowerment in Lagos, Nigeria** <br>